Online Therapy for Depression

 You can expect the following from online counselling for depression:

-You can also expect to notice significant improvements after 10 sessions of online depression therapy.
+You can also expect to notice significant improvements after 10 sessions of online therapy for depression.
 However, in more severe cases, more time and therapeutic work might be needed.
-The therapy will always be tailored around your specific, unique needs.
+The therapy will always be tailored around your specific, unique needs, creating a personalised treatment plan.

 What to Expect from Online Counselling for Depression?